tiyn/dwm/README.md

 The list below shows the currently applied patches to the master branch.

 - dwm-actualfullscreen-20191112-cb3f58a.diff (enables true fullscreen)
-- dwm-bottomstack-20160719-56a31dc.diff (adds bottomstack and
+- dwm-alttagsdecoration-2020010304-cb3f58a.diff (enables different icons for tags with windows)
-bottomstackhorizontal layout)
+- dwm-bottomstack-20160719-56a31dc.diff (adds bottomstack and bottomstackhorizontal layout)
 - dwm-center-6.1.diff (adds ability to center floating windows at launch)
 - dwm-deck-6.0.diff (adds deck layout)
 - dwm-noborder-6.2.diff (removes border if there is only one window)
-- dwm-pertag-20170513-ceac8c9.diff (allows having a layout/mwfact/barpos/nmaster
+- dwm-pertag-20170513-ceac8c9.diff (allows having a layout/mwfact/barpos/nmaster per tag)
-per tag)
+- dwm-statusallmons-6.2.diff (display statusbar on every monitors)
 - dwm-statuscmd-6.2.diff (enables dwmblocks compatibility)

 ## Hotkeys